v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 ::: zone pivot="mdm-may-2019"

 - **Internet Explorer encryption support**:
   This policy setting allows you to turn off support for Transport Layer Security (TLS) 1.0, TLS 1.1, TLS 1.2, Secure Sockets Layer (SSL) 2.0, or SSL 3.0 in the browser.
 TLS and SSL are protocols that help protect communication between the browser and the target server.
 When the browser attempts to set up a protected communication with the target server, the browser and server negotiate which protocol and version to use.
 The browser and server attempt to match each other’s list of supported protocols and versions, and they select the most preferred match.
-If you enable this policy setting, the browser negotiates or does not negotiate an encryption tunnel by using the encryption methods that you select from the drop-down list.
-If you disable or do not configure this policy setting, the user can select which encryption method the browser supports.
+If you enable this policy setting, the browser negotiates or doesn't negotiate an encryption tunnel by using the encryption methods that you select from the drop-down list.
+If you disable or don't configure this policy setting, the user can select which encryption method the browser supports.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067057)

   **Default**: 2 items:  TLS v1.1 and TLS v1.2